davidjb/presentations/source/index.rst

 .. note::

-    It a development process which encourages the sharing of concepts or designs, and allowing improvements, under a free licence (free, in terms of freedom of speech).
-Fundamentally represents the freedom of content and ideas, sharing, collaboration.
+    * Development process, which encourages the sharing of concepts or designs, and allowing improvements, under a free licence (free, in terms of freedom of speech).

-    Any idea can be open source, not just those related to IT:  beverages, content (books/movies/pictures), research, Government.
-Through sharing,
+    * Fundamentally represents the freedom of content and ideas, sharing, collaboration.

-    reuse and collaboration, everyone benefits.
+    * Any idea can be open source, not just those related to IT:  beverages, content (books/movies/pictures), research, Government.
+Through sharing, reuse and collaboration, everyone benefits.

     In terms of software developers, this is the concept of making source code freely available in such a way that others may reuse, adapt, and